 Find out more and sign up for your next Break Through opportunity on River Hawk Recruiter.

 Each year in February, alumni converge on campus for the annual Break Through student-alumni networking conference.
 And there's something for everyone during this multi-day event, from career-specific panel discussions and money management advice to résumé tips and how to brand yourself online.

-Check out the 2017 conference at a glance!
 Here's what some students had to say: